resvirtualis/resvirtualis.github.io/paper_summaries.md

 - performance: AUC = 0.942 for glaucoma
 - performace:  AUC = 0.931 for AMD

+## deep learning and retinal applications: DR detection, referral

+***Deep image mining for diabetic retinopathy screening, Quellec, charriere, Boudi, Cochener, Lamard, MIA, 2017**
+- link <>
+- summary: solves referrability of DR, very nica back imaging of activation image location, also very nice sumary of the prior work and state of the art in DL and retina
+- train using EYE PACS
+- performance: AUC= 0.954 in Kaggle’s RY PACS dataset and AUC = 0.949 in e-ophtha

+@article{quellec2017deep,
+  title={Deep image mining for diabetic retinopathy screening}, author={Quellec, Gwenol{\'e} and Charri{\`e}re, Katia and Boudi, Yassine and Cochener, B{\'e}atrice and Lamard, Mathieu}, journal={Medical Image Analysis}, volume={39}, pages={178--193},
+  year={2017},
+  publisher={Elsevier}
+}

+*** Automated Identification of Diabetic Retinopathy Using Deep Learning, Gargeya, Leng, 2017**
+@article{gargeya2017automated,
+  title={Automated Identification of Diabetic Retinopathy Using Deep Learning}, author={Gargeya, Rishab and Leng, Theodore}, journal={Ophthalmology}, year={2017}, publisher={Elsevier}
+}

+***Improved automated detection of diabetic retinopathy on a publicly available dataset through integration of deep learningdeep learning detection of diabetic retinopathy abramoff, Iowa, 2017**
+- link<>
+- summary: a DL based system for referral of DR
+- used AlexNet or VGG?
+- training on separate dataset (Q)
+- testing: used Messidor 2: digital retinal color images, one fovea-centered image per eye, 874 subjects with diabetes, 1748 images total
+- performance: AUC = 0.980 (95% CI: 0.968–0.992)

+@article{abramoff2016improved,
+  title={Improved automated detection of diabetic retinopathy on a publicly available dataset through integration of deep learningdeep learning detection of diabetic retinopathy}, author={Abramoff, Michael David and Lou, Yiyue and Erginay, Ali and Clarida, Warren and Amelon, Ryan and Folk, James C and Niemeijer, Meindert}, journal={Investigative ophthalmology \& visual science}, volume={57}, number={13}, pages={5200--5206}, year={2016}, publisher={The Association for Research in Vision and Ophthalmology}
+}

+***Development and validation of a deep learning algorithm for detection of diabetic retinopathy in retinal fundus photographs, gulshan, lily peng, google, 2017**
+- link<>
+- summary: expanded out annotation of EYE PACS with dozen of other annotators, and used a DCNN to solve for 2 class referability
+- 128 175 retinal images,  graded 3 to 7 times for DR, diabetic macular edema, and image gradability
+- used a panel of 54 US licensed ophthalmologists
+- performance: AUC=0.991 (95% CI, 0.988-0.993) for EyePACS-1 and AUC=0.990 (95% CI, 0.986-0.995) for Messidor-2

+@article{gulshan2016development,
+  title={Development and validation of a deep learning algorithm for detection of diabetic retinopathy in retinal fundus photographs}, author={Gulshan, Varun and Peng, Lily and Coram, Marc and Stumpe, Martin C and Wu, Derek and Narayanaswamy, Arunachalam and Venugopalan, Subhashini and Widner, Kasumi and Madams, Tom and Cuadros, Jorge and others}, journal={Jama}, volume={316}, number={22}, pages={2402--2410}, year={2016}, publisher={American Medical Association}
+}

+**Development and Validation of a Deep Learning System for Diabetic Retinopathy and Related Eye Diseases Using Retinal Images From Multiethnic Populations With Diabetes, Ting, SERI, 2017, JAMA**

+- link <>
+- summary: DR detection using VGG over large singapore population
+- 3 ethnicities
+- performance: AUC in [0.889,0.983] (n = 40 752 images)
+- performance: AUC = 0.942 for glaucoma
+- performace:  AUC = 0.931 for AMD

 ## retinal applications: OCT semantic segmentation